Hablamos Español Insurance Companies We Work With

 What insurance does a professional services firm need?

-Usually professional liability (E&O) and cyber as the core, plus general liability or a business owners policy, and workers comp, crime, EPLI, or media liability depending on the firm.
+For most firms the core is professional liability (E&O) and cyber, often with general liability or a business owners policy, and then workers comp, crime, EPLI, or media liability depending on the firm.
+The right stack is built from your services and contracts, not a single template.

 Is a business owners policy enough?

-No. A BOP covers general liability and property, not E&O or cyber, the coverages most professional firms need most.
-It is a foundation, not a full program.
+Usually not on its own.
+A business owners policy is generally built for general liability and property, not E&O or cyber, which are the coverages many professional firms rely on most.
+It tends to be a foundation rather than a full program.

 What sets my minimum coverage?

-Often your client contracts, which require E&O, cyber, and general liability at specified limits, plus the worst realistic claim for your services.
+Often your client contracts, which may require E&O, cyber, and general liability at specified limits, together with the worst realistic claim for your services.
+We map both to tell you where your floor actually sits.

 RS